Traffic Manager Frequently Asked Questions (FAQ)

 When I delete a Traffic Manager profile, what is the amount of time before the name of the profile is available for reuse?

 When you delete a Traffic Manager profile, the associated domain name is reserved for a period of time.
 Other Traffic Manager profiles in the same tenant can immediately reuse the name.
-However, a different Azure tenant is not able to use the same profile name until the reservation expires.
+However, a different Azure tenant isn't able to use the same profile name until the reservation expires.
 This feature enables you to maintain authority over the namespaces that you deploy, eliminating concerns that the name might be taken by another tenant.

 For example, if your Traffic Manager profile name is label1, then label1.trafficmanager.cn is reserved for your tenant even if you delete the profile.
 Child namespaces, such as xyz.label1 or 123.abc.label1 are also reserved.
 When the reservation expires, the name is made available to other tenants.
 The name associated with a disabled profile is reserved indefinitely.
 For questions about the length of time a name is reserved, contact your account representative.